Rama-C/Data-Analysis/README.md

 Titanic Dataset

 Titanic Data - Contains demographics and passenger information from 891 of the 2224 passengers and crew on board the Titanic.
-You can view a description of this dataset on the Kaggle website, where the data was obtained.

 DataAnalysis of Titanic.Csv answers the following questions: